 Penalties – 38%.

-Gibraltar managed to pull off a mini-sensation in the last round.
-For a team of their level, even scoring against a superior opponent is a significant achievement, and they deserved that goal.
-The local press praises the head coach for not opting for a defensive style but instead instilling an attacking approach in his players.
-It's a logical decision: since the team is not contending to advance from the group, why not entertain the fans with their play, at least to the best of their abilities?
+Gibraltar managed to create a small sensation in the last round.
+For a team at their level, even scoring against a superior opponent is a significant achievement, and they deserved this goal.
+The local press praises the head coach for instilling an attacking style instead of a defensive one, a logical decision given that the team is not aiming to qualify from the group.
+Why not entertain the fans with their style of play, at least within their capabilities?

-The Czechs do not boast a reliable defense.
-The team has conceded in regular time in 5 of their last 7 away World Cup qualifying matches.
-In the last round, they even failed to keep a clean sheet against the modest Faroe Islands.
-So, it wouldn't be surprising if Ivan Hašek's team fails to keep a clean sheet again.
-However, the Czech Republic will respond without any problems, and not just once.
-Gibraltar has conceded at least 3 goals in their last 7 home matches in this tournament.
+The Czech Republic does not boast a reliable defense, having conceded in regular time in 5 of their last 7 away World Cup qualifiers.
+In the previous round, they even failed to keep a clean sheet against the modest Faroe Islands.
+So, it wouldn't be surprising if Ivan Hasek's team fails to maintain a clean sheet again.
+However, the Czech Republic should have no trouble responding, possibly more than once.
+Gibraltar has conceded at least three goals in 7 consecutive home matches in this tournament.

 My prediction: Total over 3.5 goals